 it is important to know the lawyer and his or her history.

 Frank comes from a Navy family.
-Frank’s father (Frank Sr.) was a
+Frank's father (Frank Sr.) was a naval

-in Vietnam as the Commanding Officer of the USS ASHEVILLE (PG-84).
+Vietnam as the Commanding Officer of the USS ASHEVILLE (PG-84).
 While

-growing up, Frank’s family lived all over the country, wherever
+growing up, Frank's family lived all over the country, wherever his

-Director of Nursing at several nursing homes over the course of her career.
+of Nursing at several nursing homes over the course of her career.

 As early as the eighth grade, Frank knew that he wanted to be a lawyer.